-Margaret Libby is the CEO and Founder of MyPath, a national nonprofit that promotes upward economic mobility for low-income working youth.
-Since her start in January 2007, Margaret has led MyPath’s pioneering work to demonstrate the effectiveness of integrating banking, saving and credit-building into youth employment settings.
-Under her leadership and in partnership with young people, MyPath launched MyPath Savings, the nation’s first model to integrate banking, saving and peer support directly into youth employment settings, and MyPath Credit, the nation’s first youth-focused credit-building model.
-MyPath Savings is the only rigorously tested and proven youth financial capability model in the nation and has supported low-income working youth to save over $2.5 million.
+Margaret Libby is the CEO and Founder of MyPath, a national nonprofit that promotes upward economic mobility for low-income BIPOC youth.
+Since its founding in January 2007, Margaret has led a national effort to demonstrate the effectiveness of integrating banking, saving and credit-building access and education into youth employment settings.
+In partnership with youth, Margaret launched MyPath Savings, the nation’s first model to integrate banking, saving and peer support directly into youth employment settings, and MyPath Credit, the nation’s first youth-focused credit-building model.
+The models and best practices emerging from MyPath’s groundbreaking work have been adopted in cities across the country inside nonprofits, financial institutions, public agencies and municipalities.

-MyPath has initiatives running in thirteen cities with over seventy partner sites, engaging 6,500+ low-income working youth in banking, saving and credit-building.
-Prior to MyPath, Margaret led a statewide youth-led research and evaluation project while at Youth Leadership Institute and engaged in advocacy related to inequities in the subprime mortgage market while at California Reinvestment Coalition.
-She has co-written numerous publications around youth financial capability, youth leadership development and evaluation, and predatory lending.
-Margaret currently serves on the Credit Builders Alliance Board of Directors and is a founding member of nLIFT (Nonprofit Leaders in Financial Technology).
+Prior to founding MyPath, Margaret led a statewide youth-led research and evaluation project while at Youth Leadership Institute and engaged in research and advocacy related to inequities in the subprime mortgage market while at California Reinvestment Coalition.
+A 2020 James Irvine Leadership Awardee, Margaret currently serves on the Credit Builders Alliance Board of Directors, the NEFE Board of Trustees and is a founding member of nLIFT (Nonprofit Leaders in Financial Technology).
+Margaret has published extensively on youth leadership development, youth financial capability, community development and predatory lending.
 She holds a BA from Brown University and an MSW from U.C.
 Berkeley.